 Two workshops were delivered as part of the preparation of the Climate Change Risk Assessment report, and were attended by all service areas in the Council.
-This process not only informed the report, but also helped to raise awareness across the Council of the risks and consequences of climate change, to identify exposures and vulnerabilities, and to inform the actions identified in this LACAP.
+This process not only informed the report, but also helped to raise awareness across the Council of the risks and consequences of climate change, to identify exposures and vulnerabilities, and to inform the actions identified in this Plan.

-The Risk Assessment analysed the impacts and the frequency of a range of climate hazards on Council services, grouped under seven broad categories (Health and Wellbeing, Environment, Social, Financial, Reputation and Cultural Heritage).
+The Risk Assessment analysed the impacts and the frequency of a range of climate hazards on the current and future provision of Council services, grouped under seven broad categories (Health and Wellbeing, Environment, Social, Financial, Reputation and Cultural Heritage).

-Figure: 4.1: Future Projected Impacts of Climate Events on Kilkenny County Council Services.
-Source: Tier 1 Climate Risk Assessment for Kilkenny County Council (2023)
+Figure 4.1: Frequency of Current Climate Hazard Types in County Kilkenny.
+Source: Kilkenny Climate Risk Assessment, RPS, 2023.